lindenb/jvarkit/docs/PcrClipReads.md

     --bamcompression
       Compression Level.
 0: no compression.
 9: max compression;
       Default: 5
+  * -B, --bed, --pcr
+      Regions containing non-overlapping PCR fragments.
+A source of intervals.
+      The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
+      Default: (unspecified)
     -flag, --flag
       Only run on reads having sam flag 'x' (flag). -1 = all reads. (as https://github.com/lindenb/jvarkit/issues/43)